Improved method to determine the $\Xi_c-\Xi_c'$ mixing: Numerical Results

 A few remarks are given in order.

-\begin{itemize} \item It is necessary to point out that the lattice renormalization of the 3pt and the scale dependence in quark masses are not taken into account in the above estimate.
+\begin{itemize} \item It is necessary to point out that the lattice renormalization of the 3pt and the scale dependence in quark masses are not systematically taken into account in above discussion.

+\item In this calculation we only adopt one ensemble of CLQCD configurations.
+A near-term calculation~\cite{Liu:2023feb}, which has systematically considered the effects from physical mass extrapolation and continuum extrapolation, indicates that a result obtained from C11P29S approximately exists with a 20\% deviation from the physical one.
+It can also happened in the current calculation.

 \item Despite the undetermined sign, the absolute value for $\theta$ indicates that it is insufficient to account for the large SU(3) symmetry breaking effects in semileptonic weak decays of charmed baryons~\cite{BESIII:2015ysy,BESIII:2023vfi,Belle:2021crz,Belle:2021dgc}, and leaves the large SU(3) symmetry breaking problem unresolved.